 You may want to take out the laces and pull out the insoles and air them out as well, especially if you waded through any streams during the hike.

 Most women’s hiking boot manufacturers will have specific instructions about cleaning and maintaining their boots, and they may recommend that you use (or avoid) certain cleaning and waterproofing products depending on the type of boot you have.
-Check the manufacturer’s website for additional care instructions as soon as you purchase your boots.
+Check the manufacturer’s website for additional care instructions as soon as you get your boots.

 Q. Should I wear lightweight socks in hot weather with hiking boots?